 Here, you will find information about joining the laboratory.
 Please contact Omer for any inquiries.

 - We work very hard and what we do can be pretty difficult at times.
-However, I am fully committed to you and I will do everything in my power as a mentor for you to succeed.
+However, know that I am fully committed to you and I will do everything in my power as a mentor for you to succeed.

 - Once you get into the groove, it is a lot of fun (I hope).